ghga-de/ghga-metadata-schema/docs/schema_markdown/Sample.md

 # Class: Sample

-A sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
-A sample is prepared from a Biospecimen (isolate or tissue).
+A Sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
+It is prepared from a Biospecimen.

 URI: [GHGA:Sample](https://w3id.org/GHGA/Sample)